bennymeg/Fabrication-Toolkit/README.md

 ---

 ### ③ Offset Component Rotation
 The rotation of components in KiCad Footprints does not always match the orientation in the JLC library because KiCad and JLC PCB used different variation of the same standard.
 Most of the rotations may be corrected by the `rotations.cf` definitions.
-To the exception cases: add an 'JLCPCB Rotation Offset' field with an counter-clockwise orientation offset in degrees to correct this.
+To the exception cases: add an 'JLCPCB Rotation Offset' field - with positive values indicating counter-clockwise orientation offset in degrees.

 <img src="https://github.com/bennymeg/JLC-Plugin-for-KiCad/blob/master/assets/rotation-jlc.png?raw=true" height=164>